nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `delete 1`<br>
    Delete the first task in the task list.
 * `delete CS2010`<br>
-   Delete all tasks containing tag "CS2010"
+   Delete all tasks containing tag "CS2010".

 ### Viewing task

 #### Viewing all tasks
-Shows a list of all task in iManager.
+View a list of all task in iManager.
 Format: `view `<br>

 #### Viewing a specified task
-Shows a specified task by index in iManager.
+View a specified task by index in iManager.

 Format: `view INDEX`<br>
 > * INDEX refers to the index number shown in the most recent listing of tasks.

 Examples:
 * `view 1` <br>
    Show the first task in the task list.

 #### Viewing all Today's tasks
-Shows a list of all today's task in iManager.
-Does not show floating, completed and overdue tasks.
+View a list of all today's task in iManager.
+Does not show floating, done and overdue tasks.

 Format: `view t`<br>

 #### Viewing all pending tasks
-Shows a list of all pending task in iManager.
-Does not show floating, completed and overdue tasks.
+View a list of all pending task in iManager.
+Does not show floating, done and overdue tasks.

 Format: `view p`<br>

-#### Viewing all completed tasks
+#### Viewing all "done" tasks
-Shows a list of all completed task in iManager.
+View a list of all "done" task in iManager.
 Does not show pending, floating, overdue and Today's tasks.

 Format: `view c`<br>

 #### Viewing all floating tasks
-Shows a list of all floating tasks in iManage.
-Does not show pending, completed, overdue and Today's tasks.
+View a list of all floating tasks in iManage.
+Does not show pending, done, overdue and Today's tasks.

 Format: `view f`<br>

 #### Viewing all overdue tasks
-Shows a list of all tasks iManage.
-Does not show pending, completed, floating and Today's tasks.
+View a list of all tasks iManage.
+Does not show pending, done, floating and Today's tasks.

 Format: `view`<br>

-### Marking a task as completed
+### Marking a task as done
-Mark an existing task as completed in iManager.
-A completed task gets transferred to the done list.
+Mark an existing task as "done" in iManager.
+A "done" task gets transferred to the done list.

 Format: `done INDEX|NAME`
 > * Name is case insensitive.
 > * INDEX refers to the index number shown in the most recent listing of tasks.
 > * INDEX must be positive integer e.g 1, 2, 3.
-> * Marking an uncompleted task will change its status to completed while marking a completed task will change its status to
+> * Marking an "undone" task will change its status to "done" while marking a "done" task will change its status to
-    uncompleted.
+    "undone".
 > * Marked tasks in the current session can be reverted with the `undo` command.

 Examples:
 * `done 1`<br>
-   Mark the first task in the task list as completed.
+   Mark the first task in the task list as "done".
 * `done exam`<br>
-   Mark a task named "exam" in the task list as completed.
+   Mark a task named "exam" in the task list as "done".

 ### Finding for tasks
 Find tasks with details containing any of the given keywords.
 Details include name, priority, description, tags, start date&time and end date&time.